Class: Gst::Clock

 .id_wait_async(id, func, user_data, destroy_data) ⇒ Gst::ClockReturn

-The callback func can be invoked from any thread, either provided by the core or from a streaming thread.
-The application should be prepared for this.
+The callback func can be invoked from any thread, either provided by the

 Instance Method Details